EdisonLiang/MonoDS/README.md

 MonoDS is a local NoSQL Document Storage Database for use with Xamarin iOS and Android.
 With MonoDS you can store and retrieve domain objects without creating database tables and mapping code.

+Why Use MonoDS?
+--
+1. Fast performance.
+2. No unmanaged dependancies (Completely written in C# .NET).
+3. No need to create database tables or mapping code.
+4. Data files are kept small by allowing room for growth in the data file.
+By default all documents are padded with 50% extra space so that updates to a document do not require a new record at the end of the data file.
+Deleted documents are overwritten by new documents in the data file.

 Getting Started
 --